RichardAfolabi/Scientific-Python/readme.md

-<h1>Training on Demand - Scientific Python</h1>
+<h1>Training on Demand - Scientific & Analytical Python</h1>

+These are codes and training exercises from the *[Enthought Training on Demand] (https://training.enthought.com/courses)* for Python.

-This code is best evaluated and executed in Spyder  - bundled with Anaconda Python installation.
+The codes are best evaluated and executed in Spyder  - bundled with Anaconda Python installation.

 <h2>Execises and code snippets</h2>
 =======